simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 `query`
 :   The SQL query or queries which should be used to authenticate the user and retrieve their attributes.

+`username_regex`
+:   (Optional) A regular expression that the username must match.
+Useful if the type of the username column in the database isn't a string (eg. an integer), or if the format is well known (eg. email address, single word with no spaces, etc) to avoid going to the database for a query that will never result in successful authentication.

 Writing a Query / Queries
 -------------------------